personnummer/api/readme.md

 > work in progress

 Serverless API to parse and validate and parse a Swedish personal identity numbers.
-Built for [OpenFaaS](https://www.openfaas.com/).
+Built with [OpenFaaS](https://www.openfaas.com/).

 ## Docs